SamLee0257/Team5_AI_Project/README.md

 Solution: We developed a model that classifies resumes as "qualified" or "not qualified" based on key attributes.
 Additionally, we created a user-friendly website powered by AI to filter resumes, automatically generating a Google Sheet that lists resumes matching the specified criteria.

+*Deep Learning Resume Classification Model*: For this project, we generated synthetic data to simulate grad school applications and classify candidates as qualified or not based on a predefined list of desired and undesired attributes (e.g., skills, experiences).
+To introduce realism, we added noise to the dataset—ensuring that "qualified" entries still contained some unqualified traits and vice versa.
+Using this dataset, we trained a deep learning model that was able to predict candidate qualification with nearly 90% accuracy.

 *Website Creation Via Vibe Coding*:
 We utlizized Claude AI using vibe coding to assist in creating the website we wanted.
 Our **original prompt** to Claude was as follows: